 Books to help with mental health, wellbeing and mindfulness

-The Library has a brilliant collection of books to help you with all aspects of mental health, with information about issues such as anxiety, stress, self-esteem and depression as well as difficult experiences like dealing with grief, bullying and eating disorders.
+The DARC stocks a brilliant collection of books to help you with all aspects of mental health, with information about issues such as anxiety, stress, self-esteem and depression as well as difficult experiences like dealing with grief, bullying and eating disorders.

 A number of these books are part of The Reading Agency's Reading Well scheme, which are all recommended by health experts, as well as people with lived experience of the conditions and topics covered and their relatives and carers.
 Find out more about Reading Well.

-To request to borrow any of the resources below, please click here.
-Alternatively, search the Library catalogue to view more titles or click on the a link below to see what is available for that area.
+Search the online catalogue to view more titles or click on the a link below to see what is available for that area.

 Did you know?